HannoZ/MerriamWebster.NET/README.md

 ![Build Test Package](https://github.com/HannoZ/MerriamWebster.NET/workflows/Build%20Test%20Package/badge.svg)

 # MerriamWebster.NET
 A .NET client wrapper and object parser for Merriam-Webster's APIs.
-Tested with the Spanish-English dictionary and a little bit with the collegiate and medical dictionaries.
-It should work for all available APIs, though perhaps not all data will be deserialized properly.
-Response objects for those APIs are created based on documentation and some example json files.
+Tested with the Spanish-English and collegiate dictionaries and a little bit with the medical dictionary.
+It will also work for all available APIs, but data structures that are specific to those APIs will not be available in the parsed objects.
+Response objects for those APIs were created based on documentation and some example json files.

 For a list of available APIs and in-depth documentation visit Merriam-Webster's [Developer Center](https://dictionaryapi.com/).

 Requests to the Merriam-Webster APIs are very simple, there is only one GET method, and all APIs use the same format:
 > https://\<base address\>/_\<api name\>_/json/_\<entry\>_?key=myKey.
+>
+ (all api names are available in the `Configuration` class)

 Api requests are executed by the MerriamWebsterClient class.
-However, given the complex structure of the api response, it is highly recommended to use the EntryParser class instead and not use the MerriamWebsterClient directly.
+To work with the response, it is highly recommended to use the ``EntryParser`` class.
 The EntryParser modifies the response into a format that is much easier to process further.
-EntryParser also contains one method: `GetAndParseAsync` which - surprise! - gets a result and parses it.
-The GetAndParseAsync method takes two parameters: the api name (all api's are available in the `Configuration` class) and the entry to get.

-***Important***
-The EntryParser was developed primarily for the Spanish-English dictionary api, therefore not all available information is parsed.
-The ``RawResponse`` property on the ``EntryModel`` class contains the raw response from the API in case you need to get additional data from the response.
-You can also open an issue with a request for specific data.
+***IMPORTANT***
+As of version 2 of this libary, output of the EntryParser follows the official documentation, instead of returning a simple interpretation of the results.
+With the simple interpretation used in version 1.x it was not possible to parse and present the response data properly.

+## About the libary
+The library contains three folders: Dto, Parsing and Response.
+The response folder contains classes to deserialize the API response, the Parsing folder contains a number of (internal) classes to parse the result, the Dto folder contains all the objects that are returned by the EntryParser.
+All objects are documented with the texts from the official documentation, along with the display guidance notes from the documentation.

+The return type of the `EntryParser.Parse` method is a `ResultModel`.
+This model contains a collection of `Entry` objects.
+An entry is the central unit of a search result and contains a large number of properties that may, or may not, be present, depending on what was returned in the response.
+Here is where things become difficult, even in the parsed objects: the actual defining texts are found as follows: Entry > Definitions > SenseSequences > Senses > DefiningTexts
+(see code sample below)
+The structure for senses is as follows: SenseSequenceSense > SenseBase > Sense/DividedSense .
+This structure is necessary because a sense sequence can contain any order of regular senses (Sense), parenthesized senses (a structure that has it's own nested senses), divided senses, and a number of others.
+Much more can be told about all the structures, but it's all explained very well in the offical documentation.

-## Parsing of Merriam-Webster markup into HTML markup.
+## Parsing of Merriam-Webster markup.
-In version 1.7, a new property has been added to the Sense and Example dto classes: `HtmlText`.
-This property contains the original text, but with the MW-specific markup replaced by corresponding HTML markup.
+Many text properties can contain specific Merriam-Webster markup.
+Most of those properties are definied as `FormattedText`, a class that has three properties `RawText, Text, HtmlText`.
+The Text property has all markup removed, the HtmlText property has the markup replaced by HTML markup.
 For example this text:
 > an ion NH{inf}4{/inf}{sup}+{/sup} derived from {a_link|ammonia} by combination with a hydrogen ion and ...